antmicro/renode-linux-runner-action/README.md

 For a list of commands you can just use a list of strings, but if you want more powerful customization, you can use a `Command` object with the following fields:

-- `command`: A list of different shell commands.
-The shell command will be selected based of the index of expected string that was matched in the previous command.
-This allows you to react in different ways to different command results.
+- `command`: The shell command to be run.
-- `expect`: A list of strings.
-The action will wait for one of the strings and pass its index to the next command.
+- `expect`: A string the action will wait for from the command's output.
 - `timeout`: Timeout in seconds for the command.
-By default, the timeout is inherited from the Task.
+By default, the timeout is inherited from the task.
 - `echo`: Boolean parameter.
 If true, the output from the shell is printed.
-By default this parameter is inherited from the Task.
+By default this parameter is inherited from the task.
 - `check-exit-code`: Boolean parameter.
 If true, the shell will check whether the command failed or not.
 Default: `true`

 ### Variables